Koh Phangan – 7 tips on when to come and how to plan your stay

 Main Banner - On a Hammock - Asia - Digital Nomad - Thailand - Koh Phangan - when to stay - holidays - guide - weather - transport - prices

-I solemnly swear that if I decide to come here,
+I solemnly swear that if I decide to come,

-I promise to conform to the harmony that prevails here.
+I promise to adapt to the harmony that reigns here.

-Thailand is a very safe country with low crime.
-The main faith is Buddhism (90% of the population), followed by tolerance and respect for other faiths, minorities (including the LGBTQIA community).
+Thailand is a very safe country, with low crime rates.
+The main religion is Buddhism (90% of the population), and with it comes tolerance and and respect for other faiths, minorities LGBTQIA).

 1. Interesting facts about Koh Phangan – discover the island’s magic

-Hippie vibes and harmony – Koh Phangan is a haven for those seeking peace and freedom.
+Koh Phangan is known as a hippie island, offering hippie vibes and harmony.
+It is a haven for those seeking peace and freedom.
 Surrounded by friendly people and a laid-back atmosphere, it’s easy to feel part of this incredible community where respect and empathy are the norm.

 Freedom and tranquility – this is the place where you’ll find true freedom and harmony.
 Perfect for anyone looking for peace, balance, and the chance to be yourself amidst stunning natural beauty.